andreasdr/minitscript/documentation/README-Classes.md

 # 1. Classes

-Classes in MinitScript can be represented by maps, a constructed map with function assignments and/or definitions can be called object, see map section in 4.4.
+Classes in MinitScript can be represented by maps.
+A constructed map with function assignments and/or definitions can be called object, see map section in 4.4.

 Creating a object in MinitScript works by using map initializer plus () -> methodName function assignment, or () -> { console.dump($this) } inline function definition.
-Please see a example below.
+Please see the example below, which shows a object definition, which includes (private) member variables and member methods.

+Note that you can set member variables and member methods to private, if they are prefixed with a "-".

 ```
 ...
 	#
 	$car = {
 		# member variables
-		wheelCount: 4,
+		-wheelCount: 4,
-		color: "blue",
+		-color: "blue",
-		horsePower: 75,
+		-horsePower: 75,
 		# member methods
 		setWheelCount: ($wheelCount) ->
 			{